 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today’s blog postcontact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations can go a long way towards helping you learn more about Texas family law and how your family's circumstances would potentially interact with these laws.
+These consultations can go a long way towards helping you learn more about Texas family law and how your family’s circumstances would potentially interact with these laws.

 Our attorneys can be found in the family courts of Southeast Texas daily fighting for our clients and advocating for their rights.
 We have a team of committed staff, paralegals, and attorneys whose daily goal is to benefit the lives of our clients and their families as much as possible.
 We work for our clients, and we take that responsibility very seriously.
 I appreciate your interest in our law office.
 We hope that you will join us again tomorrow as we continue to post more unique and informative content regarding the world of Texas family law.

 Bryan Fagan, a native of Atascocita, Texas, is a dedicated family law attorney inspired by John Grisham’s “The Pelican Brief.”
 He is the first lawyer in his family, which includes two adopted brothers.
 Bryan’s commitment to family is personal and professional; he cared for his grandmother with Alzheimer’s while completing his degree and attended the South Texas College of Law at night.

 Married with three children, Bryan’s personal experiences enrich his understanding of family dynamics, which is central to his legal practice.
 He specializes in family law, offering innovative and efficient legal services.
 A certified member of the College of the State Bar of Texas, Bryan is part of an elite group of legal professionals committed to ongoing education and high-level expertise.